 Adding or altering tiles or wall cladding is a good option if you want a budget friendly remodel.
 Brickwork patterns are very popular option at the moment as are key tile mosaics on the floor.
 Think optical illusion, a floor tile with a format of 12″ by 24″ tricks the eye into reading the space as being larger than it is than small mosaic tiles would.
 Alternatively using the same tiles for floor and wall can create a seamless appearance, and open up the space.

 Pick the wrong material and you could have maintenance issues on your hands.
 Seek advice from professionals.

 Space, space, space

 Make each inch count.
 Why not pick wall hung storage units, or even wall mounted sanitary ware, i.e. a sink.
 Wall mounted products also lead the eye below making the floor areas appear even larger.
+Are you wondering how much space is needed for a toilet?
 There is often wasted space above toilet so think smart.
 Make smart use of the space with the right-sized fixtures, such as slimmer vanities, compact elongated toilets and even smaller tubs from Big bathroom shop.
 Remember comfort is still essential!
 The narrow, clean styling of a trough sink is a good-looking space solution.

 Note: Don’t make the toilet the first thing you see when open the door.